 HealthScout AI Analysis

-Design: Randomized, adaptive, open-label, multicenter phase 3 study with 1:1 allocation to chemotherapy plus IMNN-001 versus chemotherapy alone.
-Stratification by homologous recombination deficiency status and disease stage.
-Independent data monitoring committee oversight.
-Planned enrollment of 500.
-Interval debulking after neoadjuvant therapy, with allowance for additional neoadjuvant cycles per investigator with medical monitor input.
-Standard-of-care maintenance therapy permitted in both arms.
+Design: Randomized, adaptive, open-label, multicenter trial with 1:1 allocation to chemotherapy plus IMNN-001 versus chemotherapy alone.
+Stratified by homologous recombination status (HRD vs HRP) and disease stage.
+Independent DMC oversight.
+Planned enrollment of 500 with standard-of-care maintenance allowed in both arms.

-Outcomes: Primary: Overall survival from randomization to death from any cause over approximately 48 months.
-Key secondary endpoints include chemotherapy response score at interval debulking (CRS1–3), surgical cytoreduction status at IDS (R0/R1/R2), time to second-line treatment or death, and objective response rate by RECIST v1.1 prior to IDS.
+Outcomes: Primary: Overall survival from randomization to death from any cause (48 months).
+Secondary: Chemotherapy Response Score (CRS1–3) at interval debulking; surgical cytoreduction status (R0/R1/R2); time to second-line therapy or death; and objective response rate by RECIST v1.1 prior to surgery.

 Eligibility More information